 Following on from screening for suitable title and abstracts, 50 full text articles were assessed for eligibility.
 Articles were excluded for the following reasons: No access to the full paper and data, insufficient reporting of data (recovery rates were reported in graphs/figures, but an accurate average and/or variation could not be extracted and used), no report of using microplastics in the study or spiking trial, no report of recovery rates, any review papers and recovery rates calculated by weight difference, not count.

 Due to recovery rate studies being often undertaken as a side project alongside microplastic extraction/identification studies, many recovery rate studies may have not been identified during screening titles and abstracts.
 Therefore, “citation chasing” (Barrett, 2005) was carried out to counterbalance this.
 When reading the full text articles, suitable references were identified and pooled.
-259 potentially suitable articles were identified and managed within the reference manager.
+A total of 259 potentially suitable articles were identified and managed within the reference manager.
 After duplicates were removed and abstracts and titles were screened for the same inclusions mentioned previously, 48 articles were selected to be checked for full paper eligibility.

 After all articles were assessed for eligibility, including those found by citation chasing, 71 papers were included for the meta-analysis.